top of page

 Let’s fast forward to today: You are the frustrated parent of a very bright child.
 I'm an experienced gifted teacher.

-And I can share some things that might help.
+I can share some things that might help.

 Expect This: Every Bright Kid Will Struggle (It's Just a Matter of When)

 The unique abilities bright kids have gives them some advantages.
 Those advantages create other problems.
+Here are three really important things to know:

-They teach themselves.
 Learning rapidly and independently often means learning gaps.
 This sets them up for frustration later.

-They breeze through PK-2.
 Then they hit their first obstacle, usually in third or fourth grade.
 You wonder what the heck happened.
 You might blame the new teacher or the curriculum:

 “This teacher is always on his case!
 She doesn't get how bright he is!”